Mumford (film)

 Mumford is a 1999 American comedy-drama film written and directed by Lawrence Kasdan.
 It is set in a small town where a new psychologist (Loren Dean) gives offbeat advice to the neurotic residents.
 Both the psychologist and the town are named Mumford, a coincidence that eventually figures in the plot.
 The film co-stars Hope Davis, Jason Lee, Alfre Woodard, Mary McDonnell, Martin Short, David Paymer, Pruitt Taylor Vince, Ted Danson, and Zooey Deschanel in her film debut.

 Plot

-As a relative newcomer to an Oregon town that bears his name, Dr. Mumford (Loren Dean) seems charming and skillful to his neighbors and patients.
-His unique, frank approach to psychotherapy soon attracts patients away from the two therapists (David Paymer and Jane Adams) already working in the area.
+As a relative newcomer to an Oregon town that bears his name, Dr. Mumford seems charming and skillful to his neighbors and patients.
+His unique, frank approach to psychotherapy attracts patients away from the two therapists already working in the area.

-Soon he is treating a variety of conditions, ranging from the obsession of one man (Pruitt Taylor Vince) with erotic novels to an unhappily married woman (Mary McDonnell) and her compulsive shopping.
-Mumford befriends a billionaire computer mogul (Jason Lee) and a cafe waitress (Alfre Woodard) and attempts to play matchmaker.
-He also begins to fall for a patient (Hope Davis) who suffers from chronic fatigue syndrome.
+Soon he is treating a variety of conditions, ranging from the obsession of one man with erotic novels to an unhappily married woman and her compulsive shopping.
+Mumford befriends a billionaire computer mogul and a cafe waitress and attempts to play matchmaker.
+He also begins to fall for a patient who suffers from chronic fatigue syndrome.

-Together with an attorney (Martin Short) whom Mumford had rejected as a patient because of his narcissism, the rival therapists conspire to find skeletons in Mumford's closet, hoping to destroy his reputation.
+Together with an attorney whom Mumford had rejected as a patient because of his narcissism, the rival therapists conspire to find skeletons in Mumford's closet, hoping to destroy his reputation.
 Meanwhile, Mumford's inherent likability causes his life to become intertwined with much of the rest of the town.